SimonDelord/UBI-Security/pipelines/second-pipeline/readme.md

 This is the repo for the second pipeline.

+It reuses most of the tasks of the first pipeline, the main change is the use of Syft (via the magic-image) to create the SBOM.

+The task for it is defined in [syft-task](https://github.com/SimonDelord/UBI-Security/tree/main/bastion-build/syft-build)

+### Old caveats - fixed in the latest pipeline

 There are a couple of things.

 First, I didn't manage to get the path to be read properly for the git-clone task so I simply created a brand new git repo to point to the git-clone task.